 - Jurisdictions must require vendors to certify postconsumer content and recyclability claims

-For more information on the SB 1383 recycled-content paper procurement requirements, please refer to CalRecycle’s Recycled-Content Paper Procurement web page.
+For more information, visit the Recycled-Content Paper Procurement web page.

 Recycled Content Paper